-Coming in at about a $100 (but can frequently be had for $50 on sale), the C922X is a little on the pricey side for a webcam.
+Coming in at about a $100 (but can frequently be had for $50 on sale), the C922 is a little on the pricey side for a webcam.
 However, the extra money doesn’t go to waste.
 The webcam markets itself as the perfect solution for streamers, and includes software to sync directly with your YouTube or Twitch account.

 This makes uploading or live streaming much less of a hassle.
 The camera itself features a full glass lens, and captures full 1080p at 30 frames per second.
 It also shoots in 720p at 60 frames per second with virtually no lag while streaming.

 Often when a live stream appears grainy, it’s due to a low light level in the room, and not necessarily the quality of the camera.
 To fix this, the C922X has a poor-light correction feature, that allows for brighter and more high definition images, even in low light.

 In terms of sound, the C922X features a decent pair omnidirectional microphones that sit on either side of the camera and pick up sound clearly.

 To conclude, while it’s a little more expensive for a webcam, the C922X provides a healthy suite of features that set it apart from its competitors.

-The Smartphone: The camera you already own
+6. The Smartphone: The camera you already own

 While DSLRs and mirrorless cameras will always beat smartphones for image quality, you’d be shocked at the capabilities of your iPhone, Samsung Galaxy or Google Pixel device.